 Secondary suites are regulated in the City’s Zoning Bylaw.
-To have a secondary suite, your property must first be zoned with a designation that allows secondary suites, such as R1, R2, RA1, R2, A1, and A2 Zones.
+To have a secondary suite, your property must first be zoned with a designation that allows secondary suites.
+Please refer to the City’s Zoning Bylaw for more information on permitted uses in your particular zone.

 The Zoning Bylaw requires that the secondary suite: